A resume without a cover letter is like Lennon without McCartney - It just feels incomplete.

 C) Start off with your contact details aligned to the right, which would typically include your phone number, email and location (no need for the complete address, just the location will do).

-While we are at it, you wouldn't want to break your chances of getting a shortlist if, for instance, your email id is firstname.lastname@example.org or email@example.com...you catch the drift, right?
+While we are at it, you wouldn't want to break your chances of getting a shortlist if, for instance, your email ID is email@example.com or firstname.lastname@example.org . . . you catch the drift, right?
 So let's avoid that as well.
-Ideally your email id should only consist of your first and last name.
+Ideally your email ID should only consist of your first and last name.

 D) You can add your digital profiles here as well (only LinkedIn and blog, not your Facebook or Twitter), but only if you think they'll add value to your application.
 If your blog is flooded with posts on Kim Kardashian and UFO sightings since 1970, keep that miles away from your cover letter.